AnnaSyme/indoor-plants/README.md

 * polish that assembly with minipolish and the long reads
 * polish again with the short reads
 * compare the assemblies with mummer - dnadiff, to get delta files (then view in http://www.assemblytics.com/)
-* calculate stats for all read sets and assemblies with seqkit stats.
+* calculate stats for all read sets and assemblies with seqkit stats

 ## Outputs